kevinpt/vhdl-extras/doc/rst/packages.rst

 This package makes use of shared variables to keep track of the PRNG state more conveniently than calling uniform directly.
-Because VHDL-2002 broke forward compatability of shared variables there are two versions of this package.
+Because VHDL-2002 broke forward compatibility of shared variables there are two versions of this package.
 One (random.vhdl) is for VHDL-93 using the classic shared variable mechanism.
 The other (random_20xx.vhdl) is for VHDL-2002 and later using a protected type to manage the